premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ----

-49. Write a query for this problem?

-Given the Employee table, where each employee has a DeptId, To transfer personnel from DeptID 1 to DeptID 2 and from DeptID 2 to DeptID 1, use a single SQL query.
+49. For the given Employee table, where each employee has a DeptId, write a single SQL query to transfer personnel from DeptID 1 to DeptID 2 and vice versa.

 ![Easy](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg>)